columbiaspace/SUITS-23-24-HMD/README.md

-# 🦁 Welcome to Team CUITS' SUITS Repo (2023-2024)! 🚀💻
+# 🦁 Welcome to Team CUITS' Repo for the NASA SUITS Challenge (2023-2024)! 🚀💻

 ## Introduction
 Roarrr!
-Welcome to the den of Team CUITS' SUITS (Software, Updates, Integrations, and Technical Solutions) for the stellar year 2023-2024!
-We're thrilled to have you join the pride.
+Welcome to the den of Team CUITS, where we are tackling the NASA SUITS (Spacesuit User Interface Technologies for Students) Challenge for the stellar year 2023-2024!
+We're thrilled to have you join the cosmic mission.

 ## Contribution Guidelines
-To maintain the harmony of our digital savannah, here are the rules for contributing to the SUITS repository:
+To maintain the harmony of our digital spacewalk, here are the rules for contributing to the NASA SUITS repository:

 ### 1. Branching Strategy
 - 🌲 Make sure you have your own branch for your contributions.
 Branch names should be descriptive and prefixed with your initials or a relevant identifier.